Warm Welcome: churches help those hit by the cost of living crisis

 Digital Content Producer

-As we brace ourselves for a tough winter, the cost of living crisis continues to worsen.
+The cost of living crisis continues to worsen, and during the winter it can be especially tough.
 Yet, if you know where to look, all around the UK you’ll find people who care enough to take action, in a whole array of creative, practical ways.
 Today, we’d like to tell you about one of them.
 So if you want a heartening story of care and collaboration, look no further than Warm Welcome Spaces.

-As people face the highest energy bills they may have ever known, the Warm Welcome campaign is creating warm spaces where people can gather.
+As people face the highest energy bills they may have ever known, Warm Welcome Spaces are, quite literally, warm spaces where people can gather.
 It could be a church building that opens its doors during the week with the offer of somewhere to warm up, get a hot drink or charge your phone.
-These Warm Welcome Hubs offer a safe place to those facing fuel poverty this winter.
+These Warm Welcome Spaces offer a safe place to those facing fuel poverty, who may be struggling to heat their homes.

-Christians Against Poverty is partnering with the ChurchWorks Commission and a host of other organisations for the roll out of the Warm Welcome campaign, which equips churches and other community organisations to open their doors and create free, safe, warm and welcoming spaces this winter.
+Christians Against Poverty partnered with the ChurchWorks Commission and a host of other organisations for the roll out of the Warm Welcome campaign, equipping churches and other community organisations to open their doors and create free, safe, warm and welcoming spaces.
 By working together, churches and local organisations all around the UK are pledging to create Warm Welcome Spaces so that no one is left in the cold.

 It’s genuinely amazing to see so many different organisations pitching in to help with the #WarmWelcome campaign – it’s sad that such a collective effort is needed, but so encouraging to see it up close.